Ahren Warner

 Ahren Warner (born 1986) is a British poet.

-Background
+He grew up in Lincolnshire before moving to London, then Paris.
+His first collection of poetry, Confer (Bloodaxe, 2011), was a Poetry Book Society Recommendation and was shortlisted for the Forward Prize for Best First Collection.
+His second collection, Pretty (Bloodaxe, 2013) was also a Poetry Book Society Recommendation.

-Ahren Warner is a poet and artist.
-He has published four books of poetry, most recently Hello.
-Your promise has been extracted (Bloodaxe, 2017), a collection of poems and photographs, and The sea is spread and cleaved and furled (Prototype, 2020), a book-length sequence of poems and moving-image work.
-His work has received numerous awards, including three Poetry Book Society Recommendations and an Arts Foundation Fellowship.
-He was also selected for Bloomberg New Contemporaries 2020.
+His most recent collections are Hello.
+Your promise has been extracted (Bloodaxe, 2017) and The sea is spread and cleaved and furled (Prototype, 2020), a book-length sequence of poems and moving-image work.
+These earned him an Arts Foundation Fellowship and selection for Bloomberg New Contemporaries 2020.

 Warner's poems appear in several major anthologies, including London: A History in Verse (Harvard University Press, 2012) and Identity Parade: New British and Irish Poets (Bloodaxe, 2010).
 From 2013 to 2019, he was the Poetry Editor of Poetry London.

+He has a PhD from Queen Mary, University of London, and is Senior Lecturer at Loughborough University School of Design and Creative Arts.